bkasprzyk19/reading-notes/README.md

 ### Brian Kasprzyk
 Student of [CodeFellows](https://www.codefellows.org/)

+Welcome !

+Please find your desired Chapter to continue study..

 To evolve your intellect and perform at a competitive rate one must apply a growth mindset.
 To shift your mental paradigm into the next *dimension* of thought, one could consider to open their brain to the **abundance**  of knowledge out there.

 ***